alvarorobleses/alvarorobleses/README.md

 ## 👨‍💻 About Me

 Industrial Engineering graduate focused on building a career in **Data Engineering**.
-I work on practical projects with **Python, SQL, ETL, data cleaning, and transformation**, and I enjoy turning raw data into structured, reliable datasets for analysis and decision-making.
+I work on practical projects with **Python, SQL, ETL, EDA, data cleaning, and transformation**, and I enjoy turning raw data into structured, reliable datasets for analysis and decision-making.

 🎯 Currently looking for opportunities as:
 - Junior Data Engineer